 Workshop seminars are attended by very few students.
 I find that it tends to be the same students who make use of these seminars.
 They’ll churn through all of them, and they’ll do very well in their degree as a result.

 The first year of university is the key time to make use of the library workshop seminar.
-Check out these findings from Tanguay and Hanratty (2017) of the University of Swansea.
-They show that the first year is when the most students use the Library Workshops.
+In fact, Tanguay and Hanratty (2017) show that the first year is when most students use the Library Workshops.

 So, I strongly recommend making use of the library seminar workshops.

 The first thing you need to do is go on to your university’s library website and look up and down the sidebars for the Workshops link.
 95% of university libraries will have a link like this.
 In fact, librarians are usually falling all over themselves to promote these workshops.